 1.)
 Delivered Inc will launch an incubator program specifically focused on people who were disproportionately harmed by cannabis prohibition, as defined by the CCC.
 Our goal is to host at least 1 cohort of classes per year, with no more than 5 participants.
 The goals of our program are to provide participants with access and instructions to potential sources of capital; management training, industry-specific training, mentorship, access to a peer support network, and to host at least 4, 4 hour classes/seminars focused on early-stage startups, and to hire at least 1 participant to become a full time member of Delivered Inc. The application process for potential participants will be advertised for at least 1 month through The Daily Hampshire Gazette, social media posts, and by posting notices at local community centers, like a staffing agency.
 Depending on the number of applications received, our CEO, or their designee, will personally review all applications and conduct interviews with prospective participants.
 5 applicants will be selected to participate.

 Classes/seminars will be held on weekends at a time and location to be determined.

 2.)
 Delivered Inc will save a minimum of 5% of our gross profits in a separate bank account called the "Social Impact Fund."
-This fund will be used to award at least 2 scholarships to 2 current or previous residents of Holyoke, Fitchburg or Worcester (Census Tracts 730200, 730500, 731002, 731203, 731204, 731300, 731400, 731500, 731700,731800,732302,732400, 732700,73300), communities disproportionately impacted by the war on drugs, as defined by the MA CCC.
+This fund will be used to award 2 scholarships to 2 current or previous residents from communities disproportionately impacted by the war on drugs, as defined by the MA CCC.
 The scholarships will be used to help with the costs of higher education.
 To be eligible, residents must submit an application, which will be created by Delivered Inc, by a date to be determined, and must be currently enrolled, or in the process of enrolling, to an accredited 2 or 4 year college or university.
 Delivered Inc will post monthly ads in The Daily Hampshire, notify local schools, and promote our application process through our social media for at least 6 months before the application deadline.
 The amount of scholarships issued will depend on the total money deposited into our Social Impact Fund after our first year of operation.